When to start worrying about your bones and osteoporosis

 Continue reading below

-The body is constantly working to make sure your blood is at the right pH (a measure of how acidic or alkaline something is).
-Day to day this balance can be knocked out and into a more acid pH by certain foods, drinks and even things we inhale.
-When this happens, the body uses bones as a buffer.
-Bone contains alkali substances which, when released into the blood, bring the pH back to a safe range.
-To find out more, read our leaflet on osteoporosis.
+The body is constantly working to make sure your blood is at the right pH.
+This is a measure of how acidic or alkaline something is.
+Day to day, this balance can be knocked out and into a more acid pH by certain foods, drinks and even things we breathe in.
+When this happens, your body uses bones as a buffer.
+Bone contains alkali substances which, when released into your blood, bring the pH back to a safe range.

 Up until the age of around 30, we produce bone at a faster rate than we lose it through this acid-balancing process.
-Beyond this age, however, the rate at which we produce bone starts to reduce.
-For women, the rate that bone is lost increases significantly during menopause because oestrogen, which works to promote bone strengthening, reduces.
-That's one reason women are more likely to encounter osteoporosis or other bone-related issues later in life.
+Beyond this age, however, the rate at which we produce bone starts to decrease.
+For women, the rate that bone is lost increases significantly during menopause, because oestrogen - which works to promote bone strengthening - reduces.
+That's one reason women are more likely to have osteoporosis or other bone-related issues later in life.

-Sadly, some degree of bone loss from the age of 30 is impossible to avoid.
-However, all is not lost.
-Before you reach your thirties you can make lifestyle choices which will support the body to reach its maximum potential bone density.
-Doing this means that when you do lose bone later on in life, you have enough reserve to avoid them getting dangerously fragile.
+Some degree of bone loss from the age of 30 is impossible to avoid.
+However, before you reach your thirties you can make lifestyle choices which will support your body to reach its maximum potential bone density.
+Doing this means that when you do lose bone later on in life, you have enough reserve to avoid them becoming more fragile.

 How to look after your bones at any age